 Siaton – Negros Oriental

-Siaton, a beautiful rural municipality, is often referred to as the ‘rice bowl’ of the South in Negros with nice rivers, lakes and mountains covering some parts of the municipality.
-Siaton is located in the south of Negros Oriental Province, about 50km away from Dumaguete City covering an area of about 335.9 sq Km, making it the only municipality spanning the entire south tip of Negros Island.
+Siaton, a beautiful rural municipality, is often referred to as the ‘rice bowl’ of the South in Negros with nice rivers, lakes, and mountains covering some parts of the municipality.
+Siaton is located in the south of Negros Oriental Province, about 50km away from Dumaguete City covering an area of about 336 sq Km, making it the only municipality spanning the entire southern tip of Negros Island.

 Brief History of Siaton

 The legend of the municipality can be traced back to the days before the arrival of the Spaniards in the Philippines.
 There was a tiny settlement at Bokoboko between the now Canaway and Siaton rivers who were the descendants of one of the ten families that moved away from Borneo with Datu Puti.
 The people were prone to constant raids by pirates and this forced them to move out to Olambid.
 They further moved out to Calumpang as instructed by the Spanish missionaries in the town under Eskong Yawa and finally in 1872, they settled in Poblacion.

 Hitting 50km down Dumaguete City proper, Siaton is one of the most delightful places to visit.

 Dumaguete to Siaton via Ceres Bus will take about an hour and will cost about Php 70.00 fro air-conditioned buses and about Php 60.00 for regular buses.
 Riding a bus would be one of the practical choices of transportation.
 However, here in Negros Oriental, we offer many ways for our visitors to travel from places to places.

 One way of getting to Siaton is via a V-hire (Van for Hire).
 Terminal for the V-hires going south is located next to Foodnet near the Banica Bridge in Perdices Streets.
 Traveling time will be about an hour as well and will cost Php 60.00 only.